joecarnahan/joego/README.md

-My attempts to solve Project Euler problems in Go
+Code from various attempts to teach myself Go, including the Go Tour exercises and Project Euler problems.